Terraform Best Practices: The 24 Practices You Should Adopt

 Conclusion

 Writing clean Terraform configuration isn’t as simple as it seems, but the benefits of learning are well worth the effort.
 This article presented you with 24 Terraform best practices that will allow you to build better Terraform configuration code and contribute effortlessly.
-These Terraform best practices will help you right from the time you start writing your first Terraform Configuration file to provision the infrastructure on any of the supported cloud platforms.
+These Terraform best practices will help you from when you start writing your first Terraform Configuration file to when you provision the infrastructure on any supported cloud platform.

 Following these Terraform best practices will ensure that your Terraform code is clean and readable and is available to other team members over a Source Code Management system.
 Your team members will therefore be able to contribute and reuse the same code.
 Some of these Terraform best practices, such as using Terraform Workspace and Terraform Import, will help you leverage Terraform features that can help you deploy a new copy of the exact same infrastructure and import existing infrastructure.

-We personally use these 24 Terraform best practices and have gained our insight through experience.
+We use these 24 Terraform best practices and gained insight through experience.

 Sr. No.Terraform Best PracticesTips